Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Stake

-The amount of [Luna](#luna) bonded to a validator.
+The amount of [Odis](#Odis) bonded to a validator.

 ## Staking

-When a user delegates or bonds their Luna to an active validator to receive rewards.
-Bonded Luna adds to a validator's stake.
+When a user delegates or bonds their Odis to an active validator to receive rewards.
+Bonded Odis adds to a validator's stake.
 Validators provide their stakes as collateral to participate in the consensus process.
 Validators with larger stakes are chosen to participate more often.
 Validators receive staking rewards for their participation.
 A validator's stake can be slashed if the validator misbehaves.
-Validators never have ownership of a delegator's Luna, even when staking.
+Validators never have ownership of a delegator's Odis, even when staking.

 For more information on staking, visit the [concepts page](protocol.md#staking).